binbashar/le-ref-architecture-doc/docs/user-guide/base-workflow/repo-le-tf-infra-aws-tf-state.md

 ## Set up

 !!! example "Steps to initialize your tf-backend"
-    1. At the root context of the *Terraform Reference Architecture account structure* run `make init-makefiles`
-        ```
-        ╭─delivery at delivery-ops in ~/Binbash/repos/Leverage/ref-architecture/le-tf-infra-aws on master✘✘✘ 20-12-02 - 10:30:31
-        ╰─⠠⠵ make init-makefiles
-        ...
-        mkdir -p ./@bin/makefiles
-        git clone https://github.com/binbashar/le-dev-makefiles.git ./@bin/makefiles -q
-        cd ./@bin/makefiles && git checkout v0.1.7 -q

-        ```
-    2. At the corresponding account dir,
+    1. At the corresponding account dir,
       eg: [/shared/base-tf-backend](https://github.com/binbashar/le-tf-infra-aws/tree/master/shared/base-tf-backend) then,
-    3. Run `make init`
+    2. Run `leverage terraform init`
-    4. Run `make plan`, review the output to understand the expected changes
+    3. Run `leverage terraform plan`, review the output to understand the expected changes
-    5. Run `make apply`, review the output once more and type `yes` if you are okay with that
+    4. Run `leverage terraform apply`, review the output once more and type `yes` if you are okay with that
-    6. This should create a `terraform.tfstate` file in this directory but we don't want to push that to the repository so let's push the state to the backend we just created
+    5. This should create a `terraform.tfstate` file in this directory but we don't want to push that to the repository so let's push the state to the backend we just created

         - Open `config.tf` and uncomment the following lines: